SparkyzCodez/FSRM-Anti-ransomware/README.md

 We're skipping version 2.4.x and proceeding directly to 2.5.x BUT it's not uploaded to Git just yet.
 I'll post a message here when I get it completed and uploaded.

 There's a new triggered script to deny permissions to shares that now includes event log messages and a fail safe in case the FSRM event timers are set to anything but 0 minutes (critical setting).
-The location of the triggered script is now in the same directory as the FSRM-Anti-ransomare script too.
+The location of the triggered script defaults to the same directory as the FSRM-Anti-ransomare script too, but it's still configurable.
 An additional feature in the triggered script is that you will be able to use it to unlock a user's account by passing the ***-Unlock*** switch to the script.

 The event logging source is now ***FSRM-Anti-ransomware Suite*** instead of FSRM-AntiRansomwareScript.
 Since there's a number of moving parts, including three PowerShell scripts and a couple Python apps, I think this better reflects the nature of this project.